-2. All Grey Tabby cats have an “M” on their foreheads
+2. All Grey Tabby Cats Have an “M” on Their Foreheads

 The first claims that the M was created when the prophet Muhammad laid his hand on the head of his favorite cat.
 The second says that the Virgin Mary marked the cat’s face in gratitude for them purring when baby Jesus wouldn’t stop crying.
-The third, non-religious version suggests that the M is a frown caused by a Tabby cat concentrating at a mouse hole!
+The third, non-religious version suggests that the M is a frown caused by a Tabby cat concentrating on a mouse hole!

-As well as being many different Tabby coat colors, all Tabby cats, including grey ones, can have five different coat patterns.
-Classic Grey Tabby cats have swirled, circular patterns along their sides.
-Mackerel Grey Tabby cats have narrow stripes down their bodies, like a tiger!
+As well as having many Tabby coat colors, all Tabby cats, including grey ones, can have five coat patterns.
+Classic Grey Tabby cats have swirled circular patterns along their sides.
+Mackerel Grey Tabby cats have narrow stripes down their bodies, like tigers.
 They also have a dark stripe along their spine.
-Spotted Grey Tabby cats are covered in spots, which can be oval or striped, as well as being bisected by tiger stripes.
+Spotted Grey Tabby cats are covered in spots, which can be oval or striped and bisected by tiger stripes.

 Depending on the breed of your Tabby cat, they can have different eye colors, including yellow, green, copper, hazel, and blue.
-The specific eye colors of different Grey Tabby cats will depend on their breed, so if you want a Grey Tabby cat with a certain eye color, then it’s best to check their breed standard to see if that’s a possibility.
+The specific eye colors of different Grey Tabby cats will depend on their breed, so if you want a Grey Tabby cat with a particular eye color, it’s best to check their breed standard to see if that’s a possibility.

 It’s thought that the beautiful swirling patterns on domestic Grey Tabby cats are from genes from wild cats.
 This is a naturally occurring pattern and can be seen in the European Wildcat, African Wildcat, and Asiatic Wildcat, which all have similar coats in terms of patterns and colors.

-6. All Grey Tabby cats have the agouti gene
+6. All Grey Tabby Cats Have the Agouti Gene

 Your Grey Tabby cat’s temperament will depend more on which breed they are than the color of their fur.
 A Scottish Fold Grey Tabby will have a different temperament and personality than a Grey Tabby Norwegian Forest Cat.
 So, if you’d love a Grey Tabby cat, pick a breed that this color is common in but whose temperament also suits what you and your family are looking for in a cat.